AscendingPassage.com HOME PAGE.

 The

-temple at Derr: the figure of the ibis most frequently occurs.
+and are of middling execution, the figure of Thoth the ibis most frequently occurs.
 Over

 each compartment or group of figures is a square blank tablet, as

-if to receive an inscription; the same thing is seen at Dakke,
+if to receive an inscription.
+The same thing is seen at Dakke,

 All the capitals of the columns are wanting.
 Of the cella nothing

-remains but mounds of rubbish, except the lowest part of the walls,
+remains but mounds of rubbish, except the lowest part of the walls.

-and their foundations, which are of stone, reposing upon a
+The foundations are of stone, reposing upon a

 substructure of bricks burnt in the sun.
 The walls were probably